 Pinch of sea salt

 Form a paste by combining arrowroot or kuzu and water in a cup.
 Whisk all the ingredients including the arrowroot or kuzu mixture in a small saucepan and continue stirring until mixture comes to a slow boil and starts to thicken.
-Remove from the heat and pour into small glass serving cups.
+Remove from the heat and half fill small glass serving cups.
 Leave to cool for ten minutes then top with the strawberry mousse and chill in the fridge.

 2 cups strawberries (washed and halved)